asaarashi/drinkit-react/README.md

 # DrinKit
 DrinKit is an app that simulates a drink dispenser.
-This is the frontend of the app.
+This is frontend of the app.

 ## Requirements
 * Node.js with npm